 Quick Summary of Armchair Millionaire

-Pros: Your computer won't get infected by the any spyware/malware because the bot doesn't exist.
+The Good: Your computer won't get infected by the any spyware/malware because the bot doesn't exist.

-Cons: You get swept into another highly ranked MLM-type "business opportunity" going by the same name on Google.
+The Bad: You get swept into another highly ranked MLM-type "business opportunity" going by the same name on Google.

-Our Recommendation: Forget about imaginary auto-traders and fake testimonials and focus on a real investment opportunity promoted by real people.
+The Bottom Line: Forget about imaginary auto-traders and fake testimonials and focus on a real investment opportunity promoted by real people.
 Go with our #1 recommendation on how to build a business online instead.

 In the world of binary options scams, it’s getting harder and harder to stand out from the increasingly growing crowd of scammers.
 New binary options auto-traders and easy money bots keep popping up every day.
 How do you, as an ambitious scammer, get indexed by search engines like Google, Yahoo and Bing?